redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 )
 ```

-This function accepts an `i32` argument informing it of how many 512-bit blocks the file hase been broken up, and returns an `i32` pointer to the memory location at which the final hash value starts.
+This function accepts an `i32` argument informing it of how many 512-bit blocks the file has been broken into, and returns an `i32` pointer to the memory location at which the final hash value starts.
 It is reasonable to assume that the host environment knows that the return value is of fixed length, so we need only return a pointer rather than a pointer and a length.

 ## Initialisation

 To start with, our 8 hash values must be initialised to the fractional part of the square roots of the first 8 prime numbers.
-These values were chosen because whilst they can be defined deterministically, they are truly random numbers (as are the cube roots of the first 64 primes).
+These values were chosen for two reasons: they can be defined deterministically, and their sequence is truly random (as are the cube roots of the first 64 primes).

 This initialsation can be performed by a single `memory.copy` statement.